Hanlan's Point Beach: Background

-Hanlan's Beach can be reached most directly by taking the Hanlan's Point ferry at the foot of Bay Street at Queens Quay.
+Hanlan's Point Beach can be reached most directly by taking the Hanlan's Point ferry at the foot of Bay Street at Queens Quay.
 Aside from the cost of the ferry there is no admission fee.

 It is the second officially recognized clothing-optional beach in Canada and the only one created by a municipal bylaw.
 Canada's only other official clothing-optional beach is Wreck Beach in Vancouver, British Columbia.